Information-Detrieval/project/README.md

 7. To run the code with NEW Vectors and NEW data
     - Delete the storage folder
     - Delete the pkl/documents.pkl file
-8. Add the new sitemap locaiton `scrape_sitemap("law.xml")` line of the code.

 8. Run `python backend.py`.
-You would see a loading bar in the console that shows that the vectors have been upserterd.
-If not please redo the step 7.
+You might see a loading bar in the console that shows that the vectors have been upserted.

+9. Goto `chrome://extensions/` in your browser and enable developer mode.
+Click on `Load unpacked` and select the `extension` repo (in the same Github org as this repo).

+10. Open a new tab and click on the extension icon.
+You should see the extension popup alongwith the chat UI.